diffblue/gitlab/doc/update/deprecations.md

 Planned removal milestone: 15.0 (2021-06-22)

+### Removal of Static Site Editor

+The Static Site Editor will no longer be available starting in GitLab 15.0.
+Improvements to the Markdown editing experience across GitLab will deliver smiliar benefit but with a wider reach.
+Incoming requests to the Static Site Editor will be redirected to the Web IDE.
+Current users of the Static Site Editor can view the [documentation](https://docs.gitlab.com/ee/user/project/static_site_editor/) for more information, including how to remove the configuration files from existing projects.

+Planned removal milestone: 15.0 (2022-05-22)

 ### Tracing in GitLab

 Tracing in GitLab is an integration with Jaeger, an open-source end-to-end distributed tracing system.
 GitLab users can navigate to their Jaeger instance to gain insight into the performance of a deployed application, tracking each function or microservice that handles a given request.
 Tracing in GitLab is deprecated in GitLab 14.7, and scheduled for removal in 15.0.
 To track work on a possible replacement, see the issue for [Opstrace integration with GitLab](https://gitlab.com/groups/gitlab-org/-/epics/6976).